jonas-dommes/ccc-reuse-analysis/README.md

 ## Build environment

+The CUDA Coarsening Compiler was tested with LLVM 9.0 and CUDA 10.1.
-The `coarsening_compile()` CMake function requires tools from both LLVM and CUDA in order to work, which need to be visible in your `$PATH`:
+The `coarsening_compile()` CMake function requires tools from both LLVM and CUDA, which need to be visible in your `$PATH`:

 * From LLVM: `opt`, `llc`, `clang` and `clang++`.
 * From CUDA: `ptxas` and `fatbinary`.

-The project was tested with LLVM 9.0.1 and CUDA 10.1.

 ## Running a coarsened programm